Discover more from Barefoot TEFL Teacher

 2. Equity and access

-The use of AI could worsen existing education inequalities, creating a digital divide between students with and without access to AI.
+Using AI could worsen existing education inequalities, creating a digital divide between students with and without access to AI.

 3. Bias in AI